 No, the settlement procedure is individual and specific for each defendant that wishes to settle (be it a corporation or an individual).
-Despite that, the Reporting Commissioner or the DG may, if deemed convenient and suitable, jointly negotiate all requests concerning the same investigation, according to article 180 of CADE's Internal Rules.
+Despite that, the Reporting Commissioner or the DG may, if deemed convenient and suitable, jointly negotiate all requests concerning the same investigation, according to article 180 of CADE's Internal Rules and subsection II.2.2.4. of CADE's Settlement Guidelines.